vtexdocs/help-center-content/docs/tutorials/en/can-i-have-more-than-one-recurrence-in-my-store.md

 ---
-title: Can I have more than one recurrence in my store?
+title: 'Can I have more than one recurrence in my store?'
 id: frequentlyAskedQuestions_4688
 status: DRAFT
 createdAt: 2019-01-24T20:46:01.219Z